-1 The flow field of the upper hypoxic Eastern Tropical North Atlantic 2 oxygen minimum zone
+The flow field of the upper hypoxic eastern tropical North Atlantic oxygen minimum zone

-- 3

-- 4 L. Stramma1, R. Czeschel1, T. Tanhua1, P. Brandt^{1,2}, M. Visbeck^{1,2}, and B.S.
-5 Giese3
+L. Stramma1, R. Czeschel1, T. Tanhua1, P. Brandt^{1,2}, M. Visbeck^{1,2}, and B. S. Giese3

-- 6 [1]{GEOMAR Helmholtz Centre for Ocean Research Kiel, Düsternbrooker Weg 20, 24105
+1GEOMAR Helmholtz Centre for Ocean Research Kiel, Düsternbrooker Weg 20, 24105 Kiel, Germany

-- 7 Kiel, Germany}

-- 8 [2]{Kiel University, Christian-Albrechts-Platz 4, 24118 Kiel, Germany}
+2Kiel University, Christian-Albrechts-Platz 4, 24118 Kiel, Germany

-- 9 [3]{Department of Oceanography, Texas A&M University, College Station, Texas, USA}
+3Department of Oceanography, Texas A&M University, College Station, Texas, USA

-- 10

-- 11

-- ---

-- 12

-- 13

-- 14

-- 15 Status: 02 December 2015
+Correspondence to: L. Stramma (lstramma@geomar.de)

-- 16 Received: 13 August 2015 Accepted: 31 August 2015 Published:
+Received: 13 August 2015 - Published in Ocean Sci.
+Discuss.: 15 September 2015 Revised: 2 December 2015 - Accepted: 23 December 2015 - Published: 18 January 2016

-- 17 Correspondence to: L. Stramma (lstramma@geomar.de)

-- 18 Published by Copernicus Publications on behalf of the European Geosciences Union.

-- 19

-- 20

-- 21 Short title: Upper OMZ flow field in the eastern North Atlantic

-- 22

-- 23

-- 24

-- 25

-- 26

-2 Abstract

-3 A subsurface low oxygen zone is located in the eastern tropical North Atlantic Ocean (ETNA) in the upper ocean with the core of the hypoxic ($O_2 \le 60 \mu mol \text{ kg}^{-1}$) oxygen minimum zone 4 (OMZ) at 400 to 500 m depth.
-The subsurface circulation in the OMZ region is derived from 5 6 observations and data assimilation results.
-Measurements in the ETNA of velocity, oxygen 7 and of a tracer (CF3SF5) that was released in April 2008 at ~8°N, 23°W (at ~330 m depth) in 8 November/December 2008, in November/December 2009 and October/November 2010 show 9 the circulation in the upper part of the OMZ with spreading to the east in the North Equatorial Countercurrent (NECC) region and northwestward around the Guinea Dome.
-Three floats 10 equipped with oxygen sensors deployed at ~8°N, 23°W with parking depths at 330, 350 and 11 12 400 m depths were used to estimate velocity along the float trajectory at the surface and at the 13 park depth.
-At the 350 m park depth north of 9°N a cyclonic northwestward flow across the 14 OMZ was observed.
-The northward drift of a float into the upper OMZ and a stronger 15 cyclonic flow around the Guinea Dome seem to be connected to a strong Atlantic Meridional 16 Mode (AMM) event in 2009.
+Abstract.
+A subsurface low oxygen zone is located in the eastern tropical North Atlantic Ocean (ETNA) in the upper ocean with the core of the hypoxic ($O_2 \leq 60 \,\mu\text{mol}\,\text{kg}^{-1}$) oxygen minimum zone (OMZ) at 400 to 500 m depth.
+The subsurface circulation in the OMZ region is derived from observations and data assimilation results.
+Measurements in the ETNA of velocity, oxygen and of a tracer (CF3SF5) that was released in April 2008 at $\sim 8^{\circ}$ N, 23° W (at \sim 330 m depth) in November-December 2008, in November-December 2009 and October-November 2010 show the circulation in the upper part of the OMZ with spreading to the east in the North Equatorial Countercurrent (NECC) region and northwestward around the Guinea Dome.
+Three floats equipped with oxygen sensors deployed at $\sim 8^{\circ}$ N, 23° W with parking depths at 330, 350 and 400 m depths were used to estimate velocity along the float trajectory at the surface and at the parking depth.
+At the 350 m park depth north of 9° N a cyclonic northwestward flow across the OMZ was observed.
+The northward drift of a float into the upper OMZ and a stronger cyclonic flow around the Guinea Dome seem to be connected to a strong Atlantic Meridional Mode (AMM) event in 2009.
 A near-surface cyclonic circulation cell east of the Cape Verde Islands reaches down into the OMZ layer.
-The circulation of the upper OMZ mirrors the near 17 18 surface circulation.
-Oxygen measurements from the cruises used here, as well as from other 19 recent cruises up to the year 2014 confirm the continuous deoxygenation trend in the upper 20 OMZ since the 1960's near the Guinea Dome.
-The three floats deployed with the tracer show 21 spreading paths consistent with the overall observed tracer spreading.
-Oxygen sensors on the 22 floats remained well calibrated for more than 20 months and so the oxygen profiles can be 23 used to investigate mesoscale eddy signatures.
-Mesoscale eddies may modify the oxygen 24 distribution in OMZs.
-However, in general eddies are less energetic in the ETNA south of the 25 Cape Verde Islands compared to similar latitudes in the Eastern Tropical South Pacific.
+The circulation of the upper OMZ mirrors the near-surface circulation.
+Oxygen measurements from the cruises used here, as well as from other recent cruises up to the year 2014, confirm the continuous deoxygenation trend in the upper OMZ since the 1960s near the Guinea Dome.
+The three floats deployed with the tracer show spreading paths consistent with the overall observed tracer spreading.
+Oxygen sensors on the floats remained well calibrated for more than 20 months, and so the oxygen profiles can be used to investigate mesoscale eddy signatures.
+Mesoscale eddies may modify the oxygen distribution in OMZs.
+However, in general eddies are less energetic in the ETNA south of the Cape Verde Islands compared to similar latitudes in the eastern tropical South Pacific.

-27 1 Introduction
+1 Introduction